VysotskiVadim/VysotskiVadim.blog/_drafts/notes-from-tdd-by-example.markdown

 Decrease the count of possible cases/states/inputs on the refactoring step.
 You will get better tests coverage with the same set of tests.

 General pattern.
 Write a test that verifies one scenario of usage.
 Verify the test fails.
 Hardcode results.
 Verify the test passes.
-Make implementation generic, i.e. supports more than 1 scenario, on the refactoring stage.
+Refactor implementation by rewriting to a generic solution, i.e. supports more than 1 scenario.

+The triangulation technique.
+Write a test that verifies one scenario of usage.
+Verify the test fails.
+Hardcode results.
+Verify the test passes.
+Write another test that verifies another scenario of usage.
+Implement a generic solution.

 You have `test1` which tests `behavior1`.
 You want to test `behavior2` which depends on the `behavior1`.